 In this part of the MQL program, you have to insert the OnCalculate function and the “for loop” operation, this part of code is the same for most MetaTrader Indicators:

-Finally, write the part of the MQL program that calculates and plot your ATR Average True Range for MetaTrader
+Finally, write the part of the MQL program that calculates and plots your ATR Average True Range for MetaTrader.

 That’s all.
 Finally, attach the MQL MetaTrader Indicator to the chart, and this is the result: